-Prof E H Lee specialises in the management of orthopaedic problems in children, as well as general orthopaedics.
-His special areas of interest are the care, rehabilitation and surgical treatment of musculoskeletal problems occurring in infants and children, such as hip dysplasia and dislocation, foot deformities, spinal deformities, limb length discrepancies and neuromuscular disorders such as Cerebral Palsy, Spina Bifida and Muscular Dystrophy.
+Prof E H Lee specialises in the management of orthopaedic problems in children.
+His special areas of interest are the care, rehabilitation and surgical treatment of musculoskeletal problems occurring in infants and children, such as hip dysplasia and dislocation, foot deformities, spinal deformities, limb length discrepancies and neuromuscular disorders in children.

-Prof Lee completed his medical degree at the University of Western Ontario, London, Canada in 1973.
-He was trained in Orthopaedic Surgery at the University of Toronto Teaching Hospitals and obtained his FRCS in Orthopaedic Surgery in 1982.
-After completion of his fellowship in Paediatric Orthopaedics at the Hospital for Sick Children, Toronto, Canada in 1983, he joined the National University of Singapore and National University Hospital as a Senior Lecturer.
-He was appointed a full Professor of Orthopaedic Surgery in 1997.
+Prof Lee completed his medical degree at the University of Western Ontario, London, Canada in 1973 and did his residency training in Orthopaedic Surgery at the University of Toronto Teaching Hospitals.
+He obtained his FRCS(C) in Orthopaedic Surgery in 1982 after which he did a fellowship in Paediatric Orthopaedics at the Hospital for Sick Children, Toronto, Canada in 1983.

 Prof Lee is currently Emeritus Professor of Orthopaedic Surgery at NUS and an Emeritus Consultant in the Division of Paediatric Orthopaedics at NUH.
 He is a Senior Consultant with the Ministry of Health and is a member of several boards and committees in MOH including the Specialist Accreditation Board.
 He is the Chairman of the Bioethics Advisory Committee and the President of the Disciplinary Commission.